 When Burial Insurance Is Definitely Worth It

-When Self-Funding Makes More Sense
+When Self-Funding Genuinely Makes More Sense

 The Grey Zone

-Some seniors are in the middle: $10,000 to $15,000 in savings, some family resources, moderate financial cushion.
-For this group, a smaller policy ($5,000 to $10,000) to cover the shortfall often makes sense.
-You don't need a full $15,000 if you already have $8,000 earmarked.
+A meaningful share of Florida seniors are in the middle: $10,000-$15,000 in earmarked savings, modest family resources, partial cushion.
+For this group, a smaller policy ($5,000-$10,000) to cover the shortfall often makes sense.
+You do not need a full $15,000 face amount if you already have $8,000 earmarked — buy the gap, not the full cost.
+Run a smaller-face-amount quote first if your savings are partial.

 Want to know your rate?